coursera-dl/coursera-dl/README.md

   * Regex-based section (week) and lecture name filters to download only certain resources.
   * File format extension filter to grab resource types you want.
-  * Tested on both Linux and Windows.
+  * Tested on Linux, Mac and Windows.

 Directions